AdobeDocs/commerce-business-intelligence.en/help/mbi/data-user/reports/report-builder-options.md

 ### If you are building a simple report…

-If what you want to create is straightforward, using the traditional Report Builder can be much faster than writing a full SQL query.
+If what you want to create is straightforward, using the traditional Report Builder can be much faster than writing a full [!DNL SQL] query.
 It helps if any columns that you need to create the analysis are already in the Data Warehouse Manager.

 ### If you are sharing your work with other users…

 Are users across your organization using/viewing this analysis?
 Depending on who you are sharing your work with, sticking with the Visual Report Builder may be better sometimes.
-Users can quickly look at the definition in the Visual Report Builder versus reading a potentially long SQL query.
+Users can quickly look at the definition in the [!DNL Visual Report Builder] versus reading a potentially long [!DNL SQL] query.

-If there are some people who need the report but are not familiar with SQL, Adobe suggests using the original flavor of the Report Builder.
+If there are some people who need the report but are not familiar with [!DNL SQL], [!DNL Adobe] suggests using the original flavor of the Report Builder.
 It makes things easier on them.

 ## Wrapping up {#wrapup}